Here is a quick summary of a number of the key ideas in this piece:

 -- to a limited degree.
 But most people who seek out this kind of treatment

-(and other similar psychological treatments) discover that they are stuck
+(and other similar treatments) discover that they are stuck

-with the same deep-seated issues when it is over.
+with the same deep-seated psychological problems when it is over.

 So why does psychotherapy fail so many people?
 The answer is that it

-routinely misses something essential: many of its clients have psychological
+routinely misses something essential: many of its clients experience

 neurotransmitters and hormones in their bodies.

-That means a wide range of psychological issues -- such as anxiety,
+That means a wide range of issues -- such as anxiety,

 out-of-control anger, feelings of hopelessness and irrational fears, to name